Broadcast2World Blog

-The YouTube View Statistics from Renderforest point out that 20% of viewers leave a YouTube video in the first 10 seconds.
+Did you know that according to statistics from Renderforest, 20% of viewers leave a YouTube video within the first 10 seconds?

 In an era where attention spans are shorter than ever, capturing your audience’s attention on YouTube can quickly turn into a challenge.